 We believe that advocacy is the key to defining the future of otolaryngology.
 Federal regulatory advocacy is a top priority of the AAO-HNS.

-The Centers for Medicare & Medicaid Services (CMS) recently published a rule focusing on the 2015 the Durable Medical Equipment Prosthetics Orthotics and Supplies (DMEPOS) fee schedule.
-Notably, part of the proposed rule specifies that the Medicare reimbursement exclusion for hearing aids will now encompass all types of air conduction and bone conduction hearing aids (external, internal, or implanted).
+The Centers for Medicare & Medicaid Services (CMS) published a proposed rule focusing on the 2015 Durable Medical Equipment Prosthetics Orthotics and Supplies (DMEPOS) fee schedule.
+Notably, part of the proposed rule specifies that the Medicare reimbursement exclusion for hearing aids will now encompass all types of air conduction and bone conduction auditory prosthetics (external, internal, or implanted).
 If finalized, the proposed rule would negate CMS' current coverage of osseointegrated implants.
 To view the rule, click here.

-Last week, CMS released the proposed 2015 Medicare Physician Fee Schedule (MPFS) proposed rule.
-In its 2015 MPFS Proposed Rule, CMS is proposing a new more transparent process for establishing PFS payment rates that will allow for more public input prior to finalizing rates.
+In July CMS released the proposed 2015 Medicare Physician Fee Schedule (MPFS) proposed rule.
+In its 2015 MPFS Proposed Rule, CMS proposed a new more transparent process for establishing PFS payment rates that will allow for more public input prior to finalizing rates.
 Under the new process, payment changes will go through notice and comment rulemaking before being adopted beginning for 2016.
 In addition, CMS is proposing changes to several quality reporting initiatives, changes to the Physician Compare Website and to continue phasing in of the Value Based Payment Modifier.
 Notably, CMS are also proposing to transform all 10- and 90-day global codes to 0-day global codes beginning in CY 2017, proposing to add roughly 80 codes to its list of potentially misvalued codes, and proposing adjustments to malpractice RVUs among other initiatives.
-For more on the proposed rule, see the CMS Fact Sheet on the Rule.